 Don’t sell yourself short!
 Use this tile liberally to create an eye-catching kitchen or bathroom vanity backsplash.

 This alluring Oxford Elyptic Brickset mosaic tile is a statement piece if we ever saw one.
 The darkly colored glass tiles contrast well with stone pieces to create an effortlessly beautiful mosaic wall.

 There are countless mosaic tile shapes on the market at the moment; however, the search for the perfect tile can be wearisome.
-If you haven’t found your dream tile, consider partnering with Unique Building Concepts to design a custom mosaic pattern!
+If you haven’t found your dream tile, consider partnering with Unique Design Solutions to design a custom mosaic pattern!

-Unique Building Concepts’ tile experts hand make custom tile each day!
+Unique Design Solutions’ tile experts hand make custom tile each day!
 This option is especially beneficial for those who want a specific pattern, color, or material incorporated into their design to achieve a certain look.